Vega > Overview

 Vega's target payload lift capability is 1,500 kg. on missions to a 700-km. circular orbit.

-With a height of 30 meters, Vega is operated by Arianespace from the Spaceport’s SLV launch facility in French Guiana.
+With a height of 30 meters, Vega is operated by Arianespace from the Spaceport’s ZLV launch facility in French Guiana.
 This was the launch site for the original Ariane 1 and Ariane 3 vehicles, and it has been updated and adapted where needed to meet the operational requirements of this new lightweight vehicle.

-Vega has an essential role within the family of European launchers, joining Ariane 5 (which is optimized for large satellites on missions to geostationary transfer orbit, and low-Earth orbits with very heavy payloads), and Soyuz (tailored for medium weight payloads for low-Earth orbit and certain smaller GTO spacecraft).
+Since beginning operations in 2012, Vega has an essential role within the family of European launchers, joining Ariane 5 (which is optimized for large satellites on missions to geostationary transfer orbit, and low-Earth orbits with very heavy payloads), and Soyuz (tailored for medium weight payloads for low-Earth orbit and certain smaller GTO spacecraft).

 A dedicated Arianespace team